Theorem411/15411/README.md

 code in: Javaway/compiler/lab3/lib/live/live.ml</br>
 At this level, we use liveness info produced from each basic block by *singlepass* to derive full liveness info for the entire control-flow graph.

-We maintain two *Hashtbl*'s: one maps basic blocks to *liveout* sets of its successor, which is accumulating by set union; the other maps basic blocks to the last *liveout* set produced by *singlepass* in past iteration.
+We maintain two *Hashtbl*'s: one maps basic blocks to *liveout* sets of its successor blocks, which is accumulating by set union; the other maps basic blocks to the last *liveout* set produced by *singlepass* in past iteration.
 The first one is used as input for *singlepass*, i.e. the initial liveness info for the last line of the input basic block.
 The second one is used as criteria for determining whether this basic block's liveness info has converged. </br>
 The general algorithm deploys a work queue containing basic blocks.
-It was first initialized by all the basic blocks in the program in reverse to their original order.
-When each basic block is popped off the queue, run *singlepass* on it, and if and only if the liveness info gets changed (determined by checking with second hashtbl) do we push its predecessor blocks (predecessor in the control-flow graph) back onto the queue.
-The algorithm will eventually terminates when the queue is empty, indicating that all basic blocks has converged.
+It was first initialized by all the basic blocks in the program in reverse to their original program order.
+When each basic block is popped off the queue, run *singlepass* on it, and push its predecessor blocks (predecessor in the control-flow graph) back onto the queue if and only if the liveness info gets changed (determined by checking with second hashtbl).
+The algorithm will eventually terminate when the queue is empty, indicating that all basic blocks has converged.

 ### Build interference graph
-code in: Javaway/compiler/lab3/lib/live/live.ml
+code in: Javaway/compiler/lab3/lib/live/live.ml</br>
 The vertex is an abstract type that can be either a temp or a register The interference graph adopts an adjacency list representation, and is implemented as a Map from vertex to a vertex set.